How Pottery Helped Me Reduce Screen Time and Reconnect with Real Life

 For me, that elusive dream was pottery.
-There’s just something magical about watching someone turn a humble lump of mud into a stunning piece of art.
-If you’ve ever been captivated by that slow spin of the wheel and the hypnotic shaping of clay, then buckle up, friend—this post is for you.
+There’s something magical about watching someone transform a humble lump of clay into a beautiful, functional piece of art.
+If you’ve ever been mesmerized by the slow spin of the wheel and the hypnotic shaping of clay, then buckle up, friend—this post is for you.

 Let’s talk about how I finally got my hands dirty.
 Literally.